artefactory/NLPretext/README.md

 preprocessor.pipe(normalize_whitespace)
 text = preprocessor.run(text)
 print(text)
-# "dinner entire life recommend"
+# "dinner life recommend"
 ```

-Take a look at all the functions that are available [here](https://github.com/artefactory/nautilus-nlp/tree/master/nautilus_nlp) in the ```preprocess.py``` scripts in the different folders: classic, social, token.
+Take a look at all the functions that are available [here](https://github.com/artefactory/nautilus-nlp/tree/master/nautilus_nlp) in the ```preprocess.py``` scripts in the different folders: basic, social, token.

 # Individual Functions